 Acknowledgements.
-This article has benefited from discussions with Leonard Adleman, Mark Gijzen, Greg Gloor, Tom Head, Jarkko Kari, Gheorghe Paun, Clive Reis, Arto Salomaa, Gabriel Thierrin and Gary Walsh, to all of whom I wish to express my gratitude.
-Special thanks are due to Luiz Ernesto Merkle for the graphical illustrations of molecular processes.
+This article has benefited from discussions with Leonard Adleman, Greg Gloor, Tom Head, Jarkko Kari, Gheorghe Paun, Clive Reis, Arto Salomaa, Gabriel Thierrin and Gary Walsh, to all of whom I wish to express my gratitude.
 It would be impossible to separately point out to all written sources that have influenced this paper.
-Adopting therefore Seneca's maxim "Whatever is well said by anyone belongs to me.", [62], I want to thank all the authors in the references.
+Adopting therefore Seneca's maxim "Whatever is well said by anyone belongs to me.", [39], I want to thank all the authors in the references.